 Oak flooring offers a wide price range starting from just £22.99 per m2, making it accessible for various budgets.
 Maple flooring, while not currently available at Flooring Surgeons, generally comes at a higher price point.

-Maple vs Oak Flooring: Installation Tips for British Homes
+Maple vs. Oak Flooring: Installation Tips for British Homes

 Oak has a stronger grain, which hides small gaps or uneven spots better.
-That makes oak easier to work with, especially in older houses.
+That makes oak vs maple hardwood flooring easier to work with, especially in older houses.
+After installation, keep the room temperature and humidity steady to prevent damage.

 Best Rooms for Maple and Oak Flooring in UK Houses

 Oak flooring is a better option for high-traffic areas and rooms.
 These include hallways, kitchens, entryways, and living rooms.
 Oak hides scratches and dirt well, so it’s great for busy areas.
-It’s also a good choice for houses that are rather old where the subfloor may not be perfect.
+It’s also a good choice for houses that are rather old, where the subfloor may not be perfect.

 Maple flooring works better in bedrooms, home offices, and dining rooms.
 It has a clean, modern look and fits quiet spaces where there’s less foot traffic.
 Because it can show scratches more easily, it’s best in areas with light use.